Mooshua/Lilikoi/Docs/overview.md

 - **Parameter** injection is for values that are *expected* to change both value and behavior between invocations, depending on the input value for the container.
 - **Wildcards** are similar to parameter injection, but are detected by the parameter type and not an attribute.
-  They have no explicit usage
+  They have no explicit usage, and can be assigned by the target and mutator attributes.

 ## Other Attributes